Songs I to N

 Let Me Breathe

 In 1917 Charles Mew, a tramway maintenance man from Swansea, was near Ypres in Flanders, serving as Lance Corporal with the Royal Welsh Fusiliers.
 His unit was waiting behind the lines to go forward and relieve another unit from the fighting trenches when the incident recounted here happened.
+After the war, Charles attended several regimental get-togethers, but never encountered anyone he had served with.
+Apparently no-one else survived.

 I like to think that this is a true story (it certainly SHOULD be).
 If not, it is at least a genuine legend from Mumbles, the fishing village at the western end of Swansea Bay, also known as Oystermouth.
 The story originated before the building of the pier with its lifeboat station did away with the need for launches from a horse-drawn wagon.
 The old lifeboat station with its slipway is still preserved, between Knab Rock and the pier.

-The south coast of Gower is made of spectacular limestone cliffs which in Victorian times provided a welcome second income to many local families.
+The south coast of Gower is made of limestone cliffs which in Victorian times provided a welcome second income to many local families.
 The stone was burned in kilns to make fertiliser, used as chippings for surfacing roads and made into mortar and limewash for walls.
 Devon, across the Bristol Channel, is mainly sandstone, and a lucrative trade sprang up in Gower limestone.
-The boats used were mainly described technically as 'Hermaphrodite Brigs', which became 'Muffies' in the local dialect.
+The boats used were known technically as 'Hermaphrodite Brigs', which became 'Muffies' in the local dialect.

 Made Of Wood